falexandrou/falexandrou.github.io/_posts/2020-05-30-sectigo-expired-root-certificates.md

  - You now have a new SSL certificate in place, you can copy it over to your server or use it in your Certificate Manager (if you're using any).

 Hope this saved you some time.

-PS.
-Speaking of saved time, how would you like to save tons of time in your next project, by automating your infrastructure using our tool for effortless cloud deployments called [Stackmate.io](https://stackmate.io){:target="_blank"}?
-Join our [waiting list](https://stackmate.io/#subscribe) and we'll let you know once we launch!